-FY 2013 FY 2012 FY 2011
+FY 2014 FY 2013 FY 2012

-Discount rate 4.20% 5.30% 6.00%
+Discount rate 3.80% 4.20% 5.30%

-Expected long-term rate of return on plan assets 7.75% 8.25% 8.25%
+Expected long-term rate of return on plan assets 7.75% 7.75% 8.25%

-The discount rate used in determining the funded status as of March 30, 2013 and March 31, 2012 was 3.80% and 4.20%, respectively.
+The discount rate used in determining the funded status as of March 29, 2014 and March 30, 2013 was 4.10% and 3.80%, respectively.

 In developing the overall expected long-term return on plan assets assumption, a building block approach was used in which rates of return in excess of inflation were considered separately for equity securities and debt securities.
 The excess returns were weighted by the representative target allocation and added along with an appropriate rate of inflation to develop the overall expected long-term return on plan assets assumption.
-Our target allocation of plan assets was 60% equity and 40% fixed income investments as of March 30, 2013 and March 31, 2012.
+Our long-term target allocation of plan assets is 70% equity and 30% fixed income investments.